Brock Marion

-Brock Elliot Marion (born June 11, 1970) is an American former professional football player who is currently the defensive backs coach for the Michigan Panthers of the United Football League (UFL).
+Brock Elliot Marion (born June 11, 1970) is an American former professional football player who iwas the defensive backs coach for the Michigan Panthers of the United Football League (UFL).
 He was a free safety for 12 seasons in the National Football League (NFL).
 After playing college football for the Nevada Wolf Pack, he was chosen in the seventh round of the 1993 NFL draft by the Dallas Cowboys.
 He also played for the Miami Dolphins and the Detroit Lions, and was a three-time Pro Bowler with the Dolphins.
 He is the son of NFL player Jerry Marion.

 Early life

 Marion played high school football at West High School, where as a senior he received All-State honor after leading the state with 13 interceptions.
 He also lettered in basketball and track.

 He accepted a scholarship to attend the University of Nevada.
 He became a four-year starter, leading the secondary in tackles each year.
 He played cornerback during his first three years, before moving to strong safety as a senior.
 He finished his career with 303 tackles, 13 interceptions and deflected an additional 44 passes.

 After his sophomore season, the University of Nevada earned three consecutive conference titles.
 In those years he was named All-Big Sky and All-Big West.

 In 2006, he was inducted into the Nevada Athletics Hall of Fame.